Tasker H. Bliss: Later life

-On 1 May 1920, Bliss was assigned as governor of the U.S. Soldiers Home, Washington, DC.
+On 1 May 1920, Bliss was released from active duty and was appointed as governor of the U.S. Soldiers Home in Washington, DC.
 He retired from that position on 1 May 1927.
-He was reinstated as a full general and retired on 21 June 1930.
+He was promoted to full general on the retired list on 21 June 1930.

-He died on 9 November 1930.
-He is buried in Arlington National Cemetery, Washington, DC.
+He died on 9 November 1930 and is buried in Arlington National Cemetery.

 Family

+His brother was Pennsylvania state representative Ward R. Bliss.
 Edward Goring Bliss was the son of Tasker and Eleanor E. Bliss.
 Born on 2 June 1892, he graduated from the USMA in 1916 and was commissioned a 2nd Lieutenant in the Engineer Corps.
 He saw service in Siberia in 1918–1919 and through World War II.
 He retired with the rank of lieutenant colonel.

 His daughter Eleanora, born in 1885, attended Bryn Mawr College where she became one of the first women to gain a doctorate in geology.
 She joined the United States Geological Survey where she met and married fellow geologist, Adolph Knopf.